csc-training/geocomputing_course/materials/parallel_python.md

 :::

-When using Dask, two main decisions have to be made for running code in Parallel, which we will answer next.
+When using Dask, two main decisions have to be made for running code in parallel, which we will answer next.

 1. How to run the parallel code?
 2. How to make the code parallel?